kali-linex/linex/Documentation/sound/cards/audiophile-usb.rst

 hacking.

-This section describes some internal aspects of the device and summarizes the data I got by usb-snooping the windows and Linux drivers.
+This section describes some internal aspects of the device and summarizes the data I got by usb-snooping the windows and Linex drivers.

 The M-Audio Audiophile USB has 7 USB Interfaces: a "USB interface":